Test private and intranet apps using cloud-based load testing

 You can use this PowerShell script to manage self-provisioned agents.
 Download the script and unblock the file before use.

 - TeamServicesAccountName.
-The name of your VSTS account you want to manage.
-Specify just the account name.
-For example, if your VSTS account is xyz.visualstudio.com, enter just xyz.
+The name of your VSTS subscription you want to manage.
+Specify just the name.
+For example, if your VSTS subscription is xyz.visualstudio.com, enter just xyz.

 - PATToken.
 Required for authentication.
-Obtain a PAT token for your VSTS account as described here.
+Obtain a PAT token for your VSTS subscription as described here.
 Ensure the selected scope is Load Test (read and write).

 The available operations and the switches for the script are:

 - Get agent groups.
-Lists all the registered agent groups within the VSTS account.
+Lists all the registered agent groups within the VSTS subscription.
 Example:

 .\ManageVSTSCloudLoadAgent.ps1 -TeamServicesAccountName https://xyz.visualstudio.com -PATToken olxpldk2...wi3rbaq -GetAgentGroups